-All you have to do is drive past!
-Speed data pre-and post-demonstration is being collected to determine the impact.
-The graphic below explains what will be modified in the intersection, to slow traffic.
-If you'd like to submit comments to the Safe Streets Task Force about the project, email email@example.com.
+Speed data pre-and post-demonstration was collected to determine the impact.
+The graphic below explains what was modified in the intersection, to slow traffic.
+If you'd like to submit comments to the Safe Streets Task Force about the project, email firstname.lastname@example.org.

 6.11.21 - 6.12.21 Guilford Complete Streets Demonstration Projects on the Green